NNPDF/pineappl/docs/cli-tutorial.md

       6  3.5    4 5.9206239e1  -3.08%   3.67%
       7    4  4.5 1.3881523e1  -4.01%   5.62%

-The PDF uncertainty is calculated using LHAPDF, so `pineappl` is always using the correct algorithm no matter what type of PDF sets you use: Hessian, Monte Carlo, etc.
+The PDF uncertainty is calculated using LHAPDF, so `pineappl` always uses the correct algorithm no matter what type of PDF sets you use: Hessian, Monte Carlo, etc.

 In particular this means that in the case of `CT18NNLO` the numbers will be